awsdocs/aws-step-functions-developer-guide/doc_source/monitoring-using-cloudwatch-console.md

 1. Choose **Metrics**, and on the **All Metrics** tab, choose **States**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/step-functions/latest/dg/images/tutorial-cloudwatch-monitoring-states.png)

-   If you ran any executions recently, you will see up to three types of metrics:
+   If you ran any executions recently, you will see up to four types of metrics:
    +  **Execution Metrics**
    +  **Activity Function Metrics**
    +  **Lambda Function Metrics**
+   +  **Service Integration Metrics**

 1. Choose a metric type to see a list of metrics\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/step-functions/latest/dg/images/tutorial-cloudwatch-monitoring-list-metrics.png)